bbauska/W3Cx-5of5/README.md

 when accessing it (for example for displaying it in uppercase, even if its value is in lowercase).

-These special functions are called \"getters\" and \"setters\", and are declared using the keywords get and set followed by the name of the property they define.
+These special functions are called &quot;getters&quot; and &quot;setters&quot;, and are declared using the keywords get and set followed by the name of the property they define.